aryarm/as_analysis/README.md

     ```
     ./run --sge-cluster &
     ```
+Log files describing the output of the pipeline will be created within the output directory.
+The `log` file contains a basic description of the progress of each rule, while the `qlog` file is more detailed.

 ### Executing the pipeline on your own data
 You must modify [the config.yaml file](config.yaml) to specify paths to your data before you perform step 2 above.
 For more information about what is required in the config file, see the [READMEs for each portion of the pipeline](Snakefiles/README.md).